 Turadg joined Watsi on March 11th, 2017.
 Six years ago, Turadg joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Turadg's most recent donation traveled 8,500 miles to support Dennis, a young college student from Kenya, to fund surgery to allow him to eat more easily.
+Turadg's most recent donation traveled 8,500 miles to support Natasha, a six-year-old girl from Kenya, to fund hip surgery.

 Dennis is the first born in a family of four children.
 When he finished high school, he was reluctant to join college because of his condition.
 He currently is not able to work because he gets easily tired and cannot carry heavy loads.
 He joined college just recently but has been out of school for the past two months.
 Now that he is at home, he helps his mother who picks tea for a living.
 He does not have a health insurance coverage and cannot raise the required amount of money to cater for his hospital bill.
 In 2019 while he was sitting for his national school exams, Dennis experienced sharp pain in his esophagus.
 He took a glass of water, and the pain went away for a few weeks.
 The pain used to occur roughly two times in a month and a glass of water would help a lot.
 Late last year, the pain worsened.
 He was not in a position to swallow food.
 He went to a herbalist and was given some medication to use for some time.
 When the dose was over, the pain was still persistent, and he still could not swallow food normally.
 He was then referred to Kijabe Hospital by a friend where he was examined and given some medication to use.
 He didn't feel better and decided to go back to the herbalist for different medication but there was no change.
 Later he finally returned to Kijabe Hospital and scans and tests revealed that he has Achalasia.
 He is scheduled for a heller's myotomy which is a curative laparotomy surgery for his condition.
 Now he needs $1,074 to pay for the surgery.
 Dennis says, "I feel very sad.
 If I was healthy, I would be able to work well and be comfortable with myself.”